shauryajauhari/shauryajauhari.github.io/_posts/2020-07-27-dna_methylation_data_analysis.markdown

 <br>

 <i>P.S.
 The alignment file has been renamed to "aligned_subset.bam" and re-loaded to the Galaxy instance. </i>
-<p> The output will be four distinct plots that will depict CpG methylation percentage along the read length.
+<p align="justify"> The output will be four distinct plots that will depict CpG methylation percentage along the read length.
 Let us pick up one for the "Original Bottom Strand" for contemplation. </p>

 <br>